Muthukamalan/muthukamalan.github.io/_posts/2024-12-12-Mlops-at-scale.md

 job_queue_size=50
 ```

+For this experiment I loaded the [small-diffusion-Model](https://huggingface.co/OFA-Sys/small-stable-diffusion-v0) from HF.co/ with `bfloat16`

 TorchServe plays a crucial role in the production deployment of PyTorch models:

 *Model Packaging*: Models are packaged into TorchServe-friendly formats, including .mar (Model Archive) files, which contain both the model artifacts and associated metadata.